nicoleman0/ipster/README.md

 # IPInfoScan

-A Python tool for retrieving and analyzing IP address information using the ipinfo.io API.
+ipster - a Python tool for retrieving and analyzing IP address information using the ipinfo.io API.

 ## Features